lucia-auth/lucia/documentation/content/guidebook/password-reset-link/express.md

 ---
 title: "Password reset links in Express"
 menuTitle: "Express"
-description: "Learn how to implement password reset using reset links in Express"
+description: "Learn how to implement password reset using reset links"
 ---

 This guide expects access to the user's verified email.
 See [Sign in with email and password with verification links](/guidebook/email-verification-links/express) guide to learn how to verify the user's email, and email and password authentication in general.